ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 17.6.1 ***
+- NEW: Improved RT and NIL test suite to report version numbers and configuration settings.
 - NEW: Added to the HAL USB driver a new function usbWakeupHost() for standby exit.
 - HAL: Fixed USB GET_DESCRIPTOR not handled for Interface Recipients (bug #885).